 The Outreach Committee of the Church of the Good Shepherd creates welcoming, generous spaces that help people and families move from vulnerability to stability.
 We prioritize and support ministries among those beyond our membership, both locally and worldwide, addressing immediate needs while creatively looking for deeper solutions, and collaborating with groups that are already established and experienced in these areas.
 We approach this work with humility, love, and discernment, respecting the dignity of every human being.

-Saturday Community Meal: In conjunction with the Federal Way Community Caregiving Network, every Saturday we open up the church basement at 12:00 and provide a meal from 1:30 to 2:30 for anyone who is hungry.
+Saturday Community Meal: In conjunction with the Federal Way Community Caregiving Network, every Saturday we provide a meal from 1:00 to 2:00 for anyone who is hungry.

-Lake Grove School: In an ongoing relationship with our local elementary school, we have provided books, school supplies, and Thanksgiving baskets to children and families in our community.
+Lake Grove School: In an ongoing relationship with our local elementary school, we have provided books, school supplies, and Thanksgiving meal assistance to children and families in our community.

 New Hope Center, Goma: This ministry for grieving children in the Democratic Republic of Congo was created by Good Shepherd parishioners Anita and Bruce Paden, and we help support it financially.